Table of Contents

 Under your subsystem label and description, include the following information with the subheadings shown below in bold.

-- Class names and descriptions: list at least three class names that you will write for your subsystem with a short description of the objects significant role in the subsystem or project.
+- Class names and descriptions: list at least three class names that you will write for your subsystem with a short but complete description (sentence of 4+ words) of the objects significant role in the subsystem or project.
 Remember that your classes must have at least 150 lines of code combined (excluding comments and braces) when written.
 For example:

 Classes names and descriptions: